Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I had no issues with buffering, lag or other negative effects that sometimes accompany online courses.
 When packaged up with the quality of the actual content, the experience was fantastic and offered perhaps the most user-friendly experience of any LSAT prep course.

 If you’re the type of student that does better in a live class setting and needs the community of group study, Blueprint offers a Live Online course that meets virtually.
-This course option offers students 36 hours of live class sessions with a top flight instructor, along with 4 proctored exams.
+This course option offers you 30 hours of live class sessions with two instructors, along with four proctored exams.

-The hard copy prep books serve as the core component of the class curriculum.
-You follow the lesson and take notes in the book, work practice problems and drills, and otherwise make the most of Blueprint’s written content.
+There is a lesson book (along with digital handout downloads), which serve as the base of the live class curriculum.
+You follow the lesson and take notes in the book, work practice problems and drills, and otherwise make the most of Blueprint’s lesson plans.

 I think the takeaway is that if you’re the type of student that needs structure in your studies, learns best in a group setting with a live instructor, or just plain needs to be held accountable, I would recommend opting for the Live Online course option.

-My instructor was a seriously funny guy and made otherwise dry subjects interesting and digestible.
+My lead instructor was a seriously funny guy and made otherwise dry subjects interesting and digestible.

 He did a great job breaking down the more complex concepts and problems into understandable bits of information, all while keeping things pretty light.
 He also was pretty open about talking about law schools, career goals in the law, and any other questions students threw at him.